UX Hero1

 Figure 2: software developer vs UX designer

-Finally, once the user experience has been established and the software developer is able to begin putting together the app or website’s core architecture, the user interface (UI) can be designed.
+Finally, once the user experience has been established and the software developer is able to begin putting together the app or website’s core architecture, the user interface (UI) can be designed, incorporating user interface design.
 This relates to everything from the colors and fonts used throughout the application, to the use of images and how links appear to the user.

 With the fundamentals of UX/UI and software development established, let’s take a closer look at what constitutes a great user experience and how this can be implemented.